All Episodes

 You know why this is actually being done, don't you?

-Let me remind you, the there's a there's a huge billionaire out here, Democrat donor by the name of Tom Steyer.
+Let me remind you, there's a huge billionaire out here, Democrat donor by the name of Tom Styre.

 And he spoke up in the last three weeks or four weeks expressing his dissatisfaction with the lack of action on climate change from Obama.

-Hundred million dollar uh donation that this guy that's what he's willing to give in order to fight this.
+$100 million donation that this guy, that's what he's willing to give in order to fight this.

-So the story in the Washington Post is today, they showed Obama two pictures.
+So the story from the Washington Post is today they showed Obama two pictures, one of the Central Valley here in California, the drought, and over in Nevada.

 That's the story.